Lithuania

 Respect

-Lithuanians are a Baltic nation and are their own people; confusing them as Russians or anything else may cause offense or result in puzzled reactions.
+[edit]Lithuanians are a Baltic ethnic groups together with their brotherly Latvians; confusing them as Russians or anything else may cause offense or result in puzzled reactions.

 Lithuanian is a notoriously difficult language to master and Lithuanians do not expect you to know it perfectly.
 Still, learning a few words of Lithuanian can go a long way.